Location, location, location: Booksmart's team takes EW behind the scenes of its most iconic scenes

 San Fernando Senior High School in the Valley's Pacoima neighborhood acted as a stand-in for Molly and Amy's Crockett High, including the infamous bathroom showdown scene where various seeming slackers reveal their A-list postgrad destinations.

-The overlook where Molly and Amy retreat to discuss the upsetting revelations that, despite spending all of high school partying, many of their peers are attending Ivy League schools, was filmed at Overlook Trail in Burbank — the eastern edge of Los Angeles that provides a view of the Valley.
-Wilde and Byron scouted the location on a sunny day (right during golden hour) but the shoot day turned out to be incredibly overcast.
+The overlook where Molly and Amy retreat to discuss the upsetting revelation that despite spending all of high school partying many of their peers are attending Ivy League schools, was filmed at Overlook Trail in Burbank — the eastern edge of Los Angeles that provides a view of the Valley.
+Wilde and Byron scouted the location on a sunny day (right during golden hour), but the shoot day turned out to be incredibly overcast.

 "It kind of worked!"
 Wilde exclaims.
 "At that point, emotionally, the characters are pretty stressed out, so we rolled with it.
 I called that my E.T. overlook."

 (Anyone going on the Booksmart tour of Los Angeles should take note: The park is actually home to a swing set — Bryon points out they brought in their own picnic table for the shoot.)

 Molly, Amy, and Gigi (Billie Lourd) get consensually bashed on a legit yacht in Marina del Rey, renting from a company whose fleet is typically used for weddings.
 Wilde and team shot Booksmart in 26 days — many of which were technically night shoots — and this scene, which features fireworks ("Light 'em up, Luanne!") and drug-coated strawberries among other moments, was one of the most intense, logistically-speaking.